 Thank you to everyone who helped.

-- Patti, Deb, and Carol from CT Dog Gone Recovery Volunteer Network,
+- Patti, Deb, and Carol from the other group,

 - the community – so many people shared his poster, looked for him, offered to help,